vlinhart/django-gopay/README.md

     GOPAY_TESTING_MODE = True # set to False if you want the production URLS for gopay

     optional is:
-    GOPAY_VERIFY_SSL = False #if you want the ssl cert of gopay to be checked ala browser set it to True
+    GOPAY_VERIFY_SSL = False #if you want the ssl cert of gopay to be checked ala browser, set it to True

+###More about GOPAY_NOTIFICATION_CALLBACK
+You need to create this method to process the successfull payment/failure/notification from GOPAY.
+It's called in these three situations after the caller was verified.
+You should process the payment in this function.
+Its' signature is

+    def gopay_notification_callback(request, paid_ok, payment_details, type, paymentSessionId, variableSymbol)

+* request - django request object
+* paid_ok - whether the payment was really finished and money were transfered
+* payment_details - dict containing payment details as returned from GOPAY, see GOPAY integration manual 13.7
+* type - which url this was called from ('notification'/ 'success' / 'failure')
+* paymentSessionId - gopay session id
+* variableSymbol - variable symbol